 When the children have visited all three zones and the bell rings for the third time they wait in their groups to be collected by a parent or carer.

-All the accessories you need to set up and run Carousel workshop-style sessions in your church you will need the following resources:
+To set up and run Carousel workshop-style sessions in your church you will need the following resources:

 A. Yes.
 Carousel works just as well with one or two groups as it does with three.
 A single group can still rotate around the three zones.

-A. Carousel planners provide you with enough material to rotate three groups of children around three zones.
+A. The Bible Curriculum planners provide you with enough material to rotate three groups of children around three zones.
 We suggest that group sizes are between 5–20 people.
 If you have more that sixty children consider the following: